Merrybellies Belly Dance Instructor

 She earned her masters degree in art history at University of Massachusetts-Amherst, specializing in Modern Art.
 She also researched and studied African and Islamic Art.
 The graduate school awarded her a fellowship to further her work in African art.
 She earned her BA in Fine Arts at Amherst College, graduating summa cum laude.
 Her painting thesis ("Visceral Reality and Machine Dreams") received highest honors.

-Jillanna's classes include cultural and historical context as well as technique and original choreography.
+Jillanna's classes include cultural and historical context as well as technique and her original choreography.
 She helps students to recognize and move to rhythms and to understand the music of the Middle East, teaching and performing with finger cymbals and tambourine.
 She began study of music and rhythm at an early age, specializing in piano and flute.
-Later she added drumming and guitar, and worked for five years as a disc jockey at WREK 91.1 FM Atlanta, where she gained an extensive knowledge of all musical genres.
-An avid fan of a wide range musical genres, Jillanna strives to understand the rhythms, styles, and influences of the artists whose music moves her to dance.
+She continued to immerse herself in music while working for five years as a disc jockey at WREK 91.1 FM Atlanta, where she gained an extensive knowledge of all musical genres.
+An avid fan of a wide range of musical styles, Jillanna strives to understand the rhythms, styles, and influences of the artists whose music moves her to dance.

-Jillanna has studied belly dancing with excellent teachers, including Rose Champagne (her very first instructor), Emuna, Liora, Attar Mellea, Shifah, Mahsati Janan, Eva Cernik, Morocco, Alexia (Knoxville), Elizabeth Artemis Mourat, Leyla Jouvana, Jillina, Natalie Brown, & Gina (Atlanta), and continues her studies in Middle Eastern & North African dance, music, culture, language, and art.
+Jillanna has studied belly dance extensively and engaged in many workshops with excellent teachers, including Rose Champagne (her very first and most influential instructor), Sahra Saeeda (Journey through Egypt I certification); Karim Nagi, Emuna, Liora, Attar Mellea, Shifah, Mahsati Janan, Eva Cernik, Morocco, Alexia, Elizabeth Artemis Mourat, Leyla Jouvana, Mahmoud Reda, Jillina, Natalie Brown, & Gina, and continues her studies in Middle Eastern & North African dance, music, culture, language, and art.
+She counts Leyla Jouvana as her main mentor and inspiration.

 Photo by D. Parker Photography